Last Updated on September 16, 2024 by Soumya

 Belem Palace

-The palace is also open to public on Saturdays.
+The palace is also open to the public on Saturdays.
 Check out their official schedule before you plan your visit.

 MAAT

-Museum of Art, Architecture, and Technology, or MAAT in short, is the best place in Lisbon to experience contemporary art.
+Museum of Art, Architecture, and Technology, or MAAT, in short, is the best place in Lisbon to experience contemporary art.

 Enjoy a cruise on the Tagus

-Last but not the least, end your day in Belem with a sunset cruise on Tagus.
+Last but not least, end your day in Belem with a sunset cruise on the Tagus.
 Most cruises depart from the Marina at Belem and take you through a wonderful ride of the Tagus and Lisbon’s waterfront.

 Click here to book your sunset cruise now.